Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 but the other runlevels are unchanged.
 Redirect the output of this

-command into ntpd_after.txt
+command into ntpd_after.txt in your sysadmin base directory:

 $ wc ntpd_after.txt